Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Services

-The primary point of interaction with the Optimizely Community API is the service classes exposed by each platform's features.
-Each service implements an interface which conforms to the following naming convention: I{Feature-Name}Service.
+The primary interaction point with the Optimizely Community API is through service classes, each implementing an interface following the naming convention I{Feature-Name}Service.
 Examples include:

 • ICommentService